-The Mastery Learning technique is one of the educational hallmarks of The Grauer School.
-Grauer students are expected to master key skills and concepts on their way to understanding a topic or subject, despite how long it might take.
+Mastery learning is by far the most natural way to learn and only possible in smaller, truly interactive classes featuring full student-teacher engagement.
+This, the Mastery Learning technique, is one of the educational hallmarks of The Grauer School.
+Grauer students are expected to master key skills and concepts on their way to understanding a topic or subject.

-Our small school environment makes this possible.
+Our small classes and Socratic instruction make this possible.
 Each student in every class, working closely with their teacher, establishes a goal level of competency (a Mastery Learning Level) for that class.

-Mastery Learning is a privilege that school administrators or a student’s individual teacher can revoke at any time if patterns of late work are observed.
+(Scores on final exams are not upgradeable.
+And, mastery learning is a privilege that school administrators or a student’s individual teacher can revoke at any time if patterns of late work are observed.)

-Mastery Learning helps ensure that students develop self motivation, rather than simply responding to the pressures of teachers and/or parents.
+Mastery Learning helps ensure that students develop self motivation and set goals that are personally meaningful, rather than simply responding to the pressures of teachers and/or parents.

 "Please know, we have such a profound admiration for all the kids and faculty at The Grauer School.
 Their talents are so exceptionally diverse, it unceasingly blows us away.
 Moreover, our reverence is reestablished daily, simply by watching our daughter blossom so superbly right before our eyes.
 She loves her school, teachers, and peers,and we can’t help but revel in her glee."